amakukha/stemmers_ukrainian/README.md

 This repository introduces a new stemmer for the Ukrainian language (*tree_stem*) created via machine learning.
 It outperforms all other stemmers available to date as well as some lemmatizers by the error rate relative to truncation (ERRT) (Paice 1994).
+It also has the lowest percentage of undestemming errors compared to the available stemming algorithms.

-In addition to the mentioned algorithm, this repository also contains Python ports of some of the previously available stemmers.
+In addition to the new algorithm, this repository also contains Python ports of some of the previously available stemmers.

 Comparison of stemmers for the Ukrainian language
 --